 We recommend using a Visa agency for this process to ensure that everything goes smoothly.
 We can recommend one to you on the course.

-You will need to bring a bank letter stating that you have 110,000 CZK in the account.
+You will need to bring a bank letter or statement stating that you have 110,000 CZK in the account.
 This account must be in your name only.
-In case you don’t have this amount most of our students simply borrow from friends or family, deposit it, get the letter, then pay them back.
 Please make sure the document is less than 3 months old, contains the date, account #, and amount as well.

 Proof of Accommodation